-The staff continues to operate and maintain the districts five recreation areas that offer swimming, fishing, and other water-based recreation, camping, picnicking, trails, golf, archery, and educational opportunities.
-The current list of recreation areas includes Buckley Creek, Liberty Cove, Lone Star, Prairie Lake, and Roseland Lake Recreation Areas.
-The district also provides support to the Village of Ayr for operation of the Crystal Lake Recreation Area near Ayr, Nebraska.
+The staff continues to operate and maintain the district's six recreation areas that offer swimming, fishing, and other water-based recreation, camping, picnicking, trails, golf, archery, and educational opportunities.
+The current list of recreation areas includes Bruning Dam, Buckley Creek, Liberty Cove, Lone Star, Prairie Lake, and Roseland Lake Recreation Areas.
+The district also provides support to the Village of Ayr for the operation of the Crystal Lake Recreation Area near Ayr, Nebraska.